 The term surrogacy is becoming increasingly familiar.
 For anyone facing reproductive challenges, surrogacy is a lifeline of hope to have a child.
-A surrogate mother is a woman who will carry a child for an intended parent or parents who are unable to have a child on their own.
+A surrogate is a woman who will carry a child for an intended parent or parents who are unable to have a child on their own.
 While researching available options through surrogacy, you will read the terms traditional surrogate and gestational surrogate.
-The following is a general description of the two types of surrogate mothers.
+The following is a general description of the two types of surrogates.

 While many traditional surrogacies have occurred without legal conflict, there have also been cases where the surrogate/biological mother struggled to separate from the child.
 Due to the lack of legal safeguards for the intended parents in traditional surrogacy, most surrogacy agencies only work with gestational carriers.

 Another differentiating factor of traditional surrogacy is that it costs less than gestational.
 At one point in time before in vitro fertilization (IVF), traditional surrogacy was the only choice available and did, in fact, help people to start building their families.
 Because there is a biological relationship between the traditional surrogate and the child(ren), sometimes a family member or a close friend may offer their eggs and uterus for someone they know who wants to create a family.
 However, as a surrogate who is considering going the traditional route, you will need to ensure that your agency works with traditional surrogacy.
 For their part, intended parents should become familiar with their state laws on traditional surrogacy before considering it as an option.